 We reported top-line data from our first Phase III clinical trial REVERSE in April 2018, highlighting the favorable safety and tolerability profile of LUMEVOQ®, and showing a clinically meaningful improvement of visual acuity of +11 ETDRS letters in treated eyes at 48 weeks as compared to baseline in all 37 patients.
 A similar improvement was reported in untreated eyes and caused the trial not to meet its primary endpoint, defined as a difference of improvement in visual acuity in LUMEVOQ®-treated eyes compared to sham-treated eyes at 48 weeks.
 We reported additional results at 72 and 96 weeks in October 2018 and May 2019, showing a clinically meaningful improvement of visual acuity from baseline of +15 ETDRS letters in treated eyes, and of +13 ETDRS letters in untreated eyes at Week 96, sustained from Week 72.
 The trial also demonstrated a statistically significant relative preservation of the structure of the retina in treated eyes, specifically the volume of the retinal ganglion cells and the thickness of the nerve fiber layers, while untreated eyes continued to deteriorate.
 We also reported increasing improvements in quality of life at both 48, 72 and 96 weeks.
-In addition, we also observed that 68% of REVERSE subjects achieved a Clinically Relevant Recovery (CRR) from baseline compared to 15% in a natural history study conducted by Santhera(1).
-We reported similar top-line results from our second Phase III trial RESCUE in February 2019, showing visual acuity in LUMEVOQ® treated eyes and sham-treated eyes evolving with similar trajectories, worsening to a low point, or nadir, before beginning to improve by Week 48.
+In addition, we also observed that 70% of REVERSE subjects achieved a Clinically Relevant Recovery (CRR) from baseline compared to 15% in a natural history study conducted by Santhera(1).
+We also reported that 81% of REVERSE subjects achieved a CRR from nadir compared to 28% in a natural history study conducted by Santhera(1).We reported similar top-line results from our second Phase III trial RESCUE in February 2019, showing visual acuity in LUMEVOQ[®]-treated eyes and sham-treated eyes evolving

+(1) In a natural history study conducted by Santhera, 15% of subjects with the ND4 (11778A) mutation achieved the following definition of "clinically relevant recovery" (CRR) from baseline in at least one eye: (i) improved by at least 10 ETDRS letters from their on-chart visual acuity, or (ii) improved from an off-chart level of visual acuity to being able to read at least 5 ETDRS letters (on-chart); Silva et al. (2019), "Natural History of Leber's Hereditary Optic Neuropathy (LHON): Findings from a Large Patient Cohort", Poster presented at NANOS March 16-21, 2019; Poster Session II: Scientific Advancements; Poster: 163. with similar trajectories, worsening to a low point, or nadir, before beginning to improve by Week 48.
 We reported additional results at 72 and 96 weeks in April and September 2019, showing sustained recovery from nadir.
-By Week 96, LUMEVOQ®-treated eyes improved by +26 ETDRS letters from nadir, sustained from Week 72, compared to the Week 48 improvement of +13 ETDRS letters.
+By Week 96, LUMEVOQ[®]-treated eyes improved by +26 ETDRS letters from nadir, sustained from Week 72, compared to the Week 48 improvement of +13 ETDRS letters.
 This recovery at Week 96 could not yet completely offset deterioration from baseline through the acute phase: LUMEVOQ® -treated eyes were still below baseline by 9 ETDRS letters, compared to -19 ETDRS letters -at Week 48.
 The strength of the bilateral recovery shifted the mean BCVA in both sets of eyes from being off-chart at Week 48 to on-chart at Weeks 72 and 96.
-In addition, 63% of LUMEVOQ®-treated eyes improved by a clinically meaningful difference of +15 ETDRS letters from nadir.
-Similarly, 71% of subjects treated with LUMEVOQ® improved by a clinically meaningful difference of +10 ETDRS letters from nadir.
-We also reported that 63% of REVERSE subjects achieved a CRR from nadir compared to 28% in a natural history study conducted by Santhera(1).
+In addition, 71% of RESCUE subjects improved by a clinically meaningful difference of +15 ETDRS letters from nadir.
+Similarly, 84% of RESCUE subjects improved by a clinically meaningful difference of +10 ETDRS letters from nadir.

-The RESCUE and REVERSE trials demonstrated that LUMEVOQ® was well-tolerated, with no unexpected treatmentemergent adverse events, no serious adverse events related to the treatment or procedure, and no suspected unexpected serious adverse reactions.
+The RESCUE and REVERSE trials demonstrated that LUMEVOQ[®] was well-tolerated, with no unexpected treatment- emergent adverse events, no serious adverse events related to the treatment or procedure, and no suspected unexpected serious adverse reactions.
 Results of REVERSE and RESCUE trials were published in Science Translational Medicine (December 2020) and in Ophthalmology (January 2021), respectively.